 June 25, 2019

-In this Q&A, Nick Giorgi, investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank, shares insights on the way successful long-term investors approach the market’s ups and downs.
+In this Q&A, Nick Giorgi, investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank, shares insights on several best practices that long-term investors use to approach the market’s ups and downs.
 For a deeper dive, read Principles for Successful Long-Term Investing from the Chief Investment Office.

 Adhering to these best practices can help you weather the inevitable